RouninMedia/handling-optional-event-objects/README.md

       console.log(stringToLog);
     }

-    testFunction({stringToLog: 'Pleasingly, this object on its own (ie. without a preceding Event Object parameter) is working too.'});
+    testFunction({stringToLog: 'This object on its own is working too - without a preceding Event Object parameter.'});
     testFunction('And this string on its own.
 This works too.');